-Category 1 - Minor assault - 12, 13

-Category 2 - Attempted assault - 21

-Category 3 - Sexual offence codes - 33, 34, 35, 36

-Category 4 - Attempted theft from the person - 45
+Category 1 - Minor assault - 12, 13 Category 2 - Attempted assault - 21 Category 3 - Sexual offence codes - 33, 34, 35, 36 Category 4 - Attempted theft from the person - 45 Category 5 - Theft in a dwelling - 55, 56 Category 6 - Theft - all Category 7 - Attempted theft - all Category 8 - Vandalism - all Category 9 - Threats - all

-Category 5 - Theft in a dwelling - 55, 56
+3.5.2 Code 51: Housebreaking in a dwelling (nothing taken) and

-3.4.9 Code 51: Housebreaking in a dwelling (nothing taken), and Code 52: Housebreaking in a dwelling (something taken)
+Code 52: Housebreaking in a dwelling (something taken)

-Housebreaking from a dwelling consists of breaking into the respondent's dwelling (i.e. house or flat), any outhouse or garage linked to the dwelling via a connecting door..Entry must be by forcing a door or via a non-standard entrance (e.g. through a window or skylight whether locked or not).
+Housebreaking from a dwelling consists of breaking into the respondent's dwelling (i.e. house or flat), any outhouse or garage linked to the dwelling via a connecting door.
+Entry must be by forcing a door or via a non-standard entrance (e.g. through a window or skylight whether locked or not).
 Thus, entry through unlocked doors or by using false pretences, or if the offender had a key are not housebreaking (will probably be theft in a dwelling if something is stolen).
 It is the door that must be forced not the entry.
 If someone opens a door and is pushed past, this would not be housebreaking (unless they left the chain on, and this was smashed off).